saurabh5788/covid19-data-app/README.md

 # COVID19 Data BE Application (Demo Purpose)
-This is a sample Java / Spring Boot (version 2.4.3) application.
 It is a basic back-end service which collects the State wise Covid19 case updates and provide a consolidated information.

 ## Technology/Library Stack
-- Java 8 with Spring Boot
+- Java 8 with Spring Boot (2.4.3)
 - JPA : Hibernate (Default)
 - Server : Undertow (Embedded)
 - Hosting : Heroku (PAAS)